mdeaves/robug-blog/content/posts/drivetrain-concept.md

 With six driven wheels, I need each motor to deliver 1,000 W to meet the 6,000 W traction target.

 Six hub motors is a clean fit.
 No gearboxes, no chains, no sprockets.
 Each bogie is a self-contained unit with two motor-wheels.
+I could easily remove each to fit the rover in the back of our car.

 ## Steering: tank steer, not corner servos

 There's one significant way RoBug diverges from the NASA/ESA rover design: steering.

 Every six-wheeled Mars rover steers by pivoting the corner wheels around their vertical axis — active steering servos in the corner hubs.
 This gives precise, low-scrub turning.
-It also means six steering actuators, pivot bearings at each corner, and a steering control system on top of the drive control system.
+It also means four steering actuators, pivot bearings at each corner, and a steering control system on top of the drive control system.

 I'm not building that.